zimmerlab/annot-compare/README.md

 ### Ready-to-Use Example

 A complete, almost ready-to-use example (including input files and configuration) is provided in the [`example/`](example) folder.
 You can run it directly to test the program.
-The FASTA file needs to be downloaded separately from this [link](https://ftp.ensembl.org/pub/release-114/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.toplevel.fa.gz) and the path then configured in the make file.
+The FASTA file needs to be downloaded separately from this [link](https://ftp.ensembl.org/pub/release-114/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.toplevel.fa.gz).
+Put the FASTA unzipped into the input folder to be able to run the program with the makefile.